Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/MODS_API_SECURITY_AND_INTEGRATION_SUMMARY.md

 4. Compares with stored signature

 This ensures:
-- [SUCCESS] Hash calculated on same content (decrypted) in both upload and verify
+- ✓ Hash calculated on same content (decrypted) in both upload and verify
-- [SUCCESS] Signatures will match for untampered files
+- ✓ Signatures will match for untampered files
-- [SUCCESS] Tampering will be detected correctly
+- ✓ Tampering will be detected correctly

 ---